Artist Statement

 What action is needed during this time?
 How do we engage with the slow changes in those we care for?
 How are we attending to the grief within our families and our communities?
 How we can better care for one another and our planet in the context of global distress and war?

-I focus through dance artistic practices and collaborations that help us process grief in community memory through deep compassion and presence.
+I focus through dance artistic practices and collaborations that consider a timescale that goes beyond our lifetimes, helping us to process grief in community memory through deep compassion and presence.
 One of the ways I interpret these questions is through the lens of the life-death-life cycle of a Wild Woman archetype La Llorona (Latin America), Deer Woman (Native America- Creek, Cherokee, Choctaw), Yellow Woman (Native America- Laguna Pueblo), Mis (Ireland), Dzunukwa (Coast Salish) who goes through cycles related to femininity and aging, and who holds space for necessary deaths and births that are part of life’s journey.

 La Hielera